keirstaple/the-guardian/README.md

 ## Technologies Used

-_{This page was created using the HTML, CSS, and Javascript languages, as well as the Bootstrap and jQuery libraries.
-Spec tests were run using Mocha and Chai.}_
+_This page was created using HTML and CSS_

 ### License